mdjoh/CEBD1160-Project/README.md

 Brief (no more than 1-2 paragraph) description about what you did.
 Include:

-- interpretation of whether your method "solved" the problem
+- interpretation of whether your method "solved" the problem Talk about model score and how it does the job but definitely can be better at predicting Y score value, RMSE value suggest the point above

 - suggested next step that could make it better.

+In the future, other regression techniques such as K-nearest regression, gradient boost regression, or polynomial regression can be used to improve the performance of the prediction model.
+These techniques may model the diabetes dataset better and improve the prediction of Y.

 ### References
 [1].
 Adapted from https://scikit-learn.org/stable/datasets/index.html#diabetes-dataset